jnk838/insight-week-challenge/pages/solutions/password.md

 This could be be done by including the banned string within itself.
-The password that you needed to provide was *'password'*, but just entering that will make the system think tha you didn't even type anything.
-An example of an input that will be accepted is *'passpasswordword'*.
+The password that you needed to provide was *'password'*, but just entering that will make the system think that you didn't even type anything.
+The simplest input that will be accepted is *'passpasswordword'*.
 This works as the code will remove 'password' from the middle of the string, and then this will leave the newly formed string as being 'password', which will then be accepted.